mtgrosser/jass-vue-sfc/README.md

 ## Why?

 Modern browsers support native loading of ES modules using the `import` statement.
-By leveraging the new Rails Import Maps, modular JS applications can be built without having to integrate a complicated JS build pipeline.
+By leveraging Import Maps, modular JS applications can be built without having to integrate a complicated JS build pipeline.

-However, framework-specific component formats like the Vue SFC format could not be used this way till now.
+Framework-specific component formats like the Vue SFC format could not be used this way till now.

+### Enter `jass-vue-sfc`!

 `jass-vue-sfc` enables the asset pipeline to compile `.vue` files to ES modules, allowing to build modular Vue applications in a clear and straightforward way, without the need for invasive external build tools like Webpack.

-During development, `jass-vue-sfc` will allow you to have fast reloading without the need for hacks like "hot module replacement".
+During development, `jass-vue-sfc` will allow you to have fast reloading without the need for "hot module replacement".
 When you change a component, just that component will be recompiled.

+A JS dev server is no longer required.
+JS assets will be delivered by the normal Rails dev server.

 ## Installation